Al0olo/Fleet-Mangement-System/README.md

   - MongoDB for persistent storage
   - Redis for caching
   - Kafka for event streaming
+  - Mongo Express for database administration

+> **Detailed Architecture Documentation**: For comprehensive architecture diagrams, data flows, component interactions, and detailed descriptions of each microservice, please refer to the [Architecture Documentation](docs/architecture.md) in the docs directory.

 ### Why Microservices?
 I've chosen a microservice architecture for this system for several key benefits: